Fourth of July shooter on rooftop kills 6 in Chicago's Highland Park suburb | Law-Order

 A YouTube spokesperson did not respond to a request for comment.
 President Joe Biden said he and his wife Jill were "shocked by the senseless gun violence that has yet again brought grief to an American community on this Independence Day."

-A 36-year-old native of Highland Park who wanted to be identified only as Sara, told Reuters she had attended the annual parade most years since her childhood.
-"Not even five minutes after, very shortly after, the police and firetrucks part of the parade had gone by I heard ‘pop, pop, pop, pop, pop,’" she said, adding that she first thought they were muskets sometimes used in parades.
+A 36-year-old native of Highland Park who wanted to be identified as Sara told Reuters she had attended the parade most years since her childhood.
+"Not even five minutes after, very shortly after, the police and firetrucks part of the parade had gone by I heard 'pop, pop, pop, pop, pop,'" she said, adding that she first thought they were muskets sometimes used in parades.

 After the Uvalde and Buffalo shootings, Congress last month passed its first major federal gun reform in three decades, providing federal funding to states that administer "red flag" laws intended to remove guns from people deemed dangerous.
 The law does not ban sales of assault-style rifles or high-capacity magazines but does take some steps on background checks by allowing access to information on significant crimes committed by juveniles.